Thesis/Dissertation Information Session

 Thesis/dissertation format information sessions are held several times during the school year for doctoral and MS/MA Plan A students (Plan B student papers are not reviewed by the School of Graduate Studies).
 These sessions provide a thorough survey of USU thesis/dissertation format requirements and guidelines, journal and other departmental format options, and tools that may be useful in the preparation of a thesis or dissertation including the publication guide.

 Please note: The Graduate School will not review any Theses or Dissertations until the requirements below are met.

 When you’re done editing your thesis/dissertation and your committee has approved it by signing your title page, have your GPC or departmental reviewer submit it for review to the School of Graduate Studies.

 Your paper cannot be checked into the School of Graduate Studies queue for review until all of the required forms are submitted and approved, your GPC has uploaded your completed thesis/dissertation to your review file, and your GPC has emailed the reviewer indicating that everything is in your file.
 All papers in the queue are processed in the order in which they are added.
 Please allow at least three weeks for the initial review of your thesis or dissertation once it has been added to the queue (time to the initial review will vary based on the number of papers in the queue).

 If you formatted chapters in accordance with a particular journal, please also submit to the School of Graduate Studies a sample(s) of target journal styles in PDF format.

-If you want your thesis/dissertation embargoed, you must submit a signed physical copy of your paper to the library along with a binding fee once it has passed the School of Graduate Studies review.
+If you want your thesis/dissertation embargoed, you must submit an Embargo form, and a signed physical copy of your final approved paper to the library along with a binding fee once it has passed the School of Graduate Studies review.

 Once your thesis or dissertation has passed the School of Graduate Studies review, it will be submitted to the Library for publication.
 No further edits can be made at this point!